Skew-orthogonal polynomials in the complex plane and their Bergman-like kernels: Symplectic ensembles and skew-orthogonal polynomials

 where the $2 \times 2$ matrix-valued kernel $\kernel_N$ is defined as

-The function $\prekernel_N(z, u)$ is called the pre-kernel or \emph{polynomial kernel}, to be defined below.
-Compared with \cite{Kanzieper} we have taken the pre-factors $(\cconj{z} - z) (\cconj{u} - u)$ out of the Pfaffian to avoid cuts for the square root of these factors.
+In that case we have $\kernel_N(z, u)=\sqrt{w(z) w(u)}\ \widehat{\kernel}_N(z,u)$.
+The function $\prekernel_N(z, u)$ is called the pre-kernel or \emph{polynomial kernel}, to be defined in \eqref{eq:prek-def} in terms of SOP.
+Compared with \cite{Kanzieper} we have taken the pre-factors $(\cconj{z} - z) (\cconj{u} - u)$ out of the Pfaffian, to avoid cuts for the square root of these factors.
 As an example we get for the one-point and two-point function

 The pre-kernel can be expressed in terms of SOP to be defined below, being a particularly simple choice in a more general construction, see \cite{Kanzieper}.
 There, it is given in terms of the inverse moment matrix, where the de~Bruijn integral formula is applied together with the fact that the joint density \eqref{eq:eigenvalue_distribution} is proportional to the product $\prod_{j=1}^N(\cconj{z}_j-z_j)$ times the Vandermonde determinant of size $2N$ of all eigenvalues and their complex conjugates.